byyztgxz/Decoder_Fusion/README.md

 # Decoder_Fusion
-feature interaction in decoder for A decoder-focused multi-task network for semantic change detection
+for the paper " A decoder-focused multi-task network for semantic change detection "